Bosonic Rational Conformal Field Theories in Small Genera, Chiral Fermionization, and Symmetry/Subalgebra Duality: Overview

 where $\tilde{\V}=\Com_{\mathcal{A}}(\V)$, and $\phi:\Rep(\V)\to \Rep(\tilde{\V})$ is a one-to-one map between simple modules of $\V$ and simple modules of $\tilde{\V}$ which mathematically defines what is known as a braid-reversing equivalence \cite{Lin:2016hsa,Creutzig:2019psu}.
 The claim is that the objects of $\Cat=\Rep(\V)$ act as symmetries of $\mathcal{A}$, in a manner completely analogous to Equation \eqref{eqn:Verlindelines}, but with $\overline{\V}$ replaced with $\tilde{\V}$.
 One might call these chiral Verlinde lines associated to $\V$.

-There is actually a more general construction, which we refer to as symmetry/subalgebra duality (see Conjecture \ref{conj:symsubduality}).
-Let $\mathcal{A}$ be a holomorphic VOA, and let $\mathcal{F}$ be a fusion category which acts on it by symmetries.
+There is actually a more general construction, which we refer to as symmetry/subalgebra duality (see Conjecture \ref{conj:symsubduality}), though it is closely related to ideas which come from the study of ``symmetry TFTs'' \cite{Freed:2012bs,Freed:2018cec,Gaiotto:2020iye,Freed:2022qnc} and ``categorical symmetries'' \cite{Chatterjee:2022jll,Chatterjee:2022tyg,Ji:2021esj,Kong:2020cie,Ji:2019jhk,Ji:2019ebr,Ji:2019eqo}.\footnote{We thank Shu-Heng Shao for valuable discussions related to this construction.} Let $\mathcal{A}$ be a holomorphic VOA, and let $\mathcal{F}$ be a fusion category which acts on it by symmetries.
 Then we may associate a conformal subalgebra to $\mathcal{F}$ by considering the operators $\mathcal{A}^{\mathcal{F}}$ in $\mathcal{A}$ which commute with $\mathcal{F}$,